sarahcec/ipsie/FAL2-requirements.md

     - redacted to only the attributes in the allowlist entry, or
     - denied outright by the IdP.
 - IdP allowlists MAY include other information, such as the xALs under which the allowlist entry is applied.
 For example, an IdP could use an allowlist entry to bypass a consent screen for an FAL1 transaction but require confirmation of consent from the subscriber during an FAL3 transaction.
+- **OIDC SL1:** N/A - trust agreements have been deferred at this time.

 **Section 4.6.1.2 IdP Blocklists of RPs**
 - IdPs MAY establish blocklists of RPs not authorized to receive authentication assertions or attributes from the IdP, even if requested to do so by the subscriber.
 - If an RP is on an IdP’s blocklist, the IdP SHALL NOT produce an assertion targeting the RP in question under any circumstances.
 - IdP blocklists SHALL uniquely identify RPs through the means of domain names, cryptographic keys, or other identifiers applicable to the federation protocol in use.
   - Any entities that share an identifier SHALL be considered equivalent for the purposes of the blocklist.
 For example, a wildcard domain identifier of “*.example.com” would match the domains “www.example.com”, “service.example.com”, and “unknown.example.com” equally.
 All three of these sites would blocked by the same blocklist entry.
+- **OIDC SL1:** N/A - we have an implicit allow list via the client pre-registration requirement.

 **Section 4.6.1.3 IdP Runtime Decisions**
 - Every RP that is in a trust agreement with an IdP but not on an allowlist with that IdP SHALL be governed by a default policy in which runtime authorization decisions will be made by an authorized party identified by the trust agreement.
 Since the runtime decision occurs during the federation transaction, the authorized party is generally a person and, in most circumstances, is the subscriber; however, it is possible for another party such as an administrator to be prompted on behalf of the subscriber.
 Note that in a subscriber-driven trust agreement, a runtime decision with the subscriber is the only allowable means to authorize the release of subscriber attributes.
 - When processing a runtime decision, the IdP prompts the authorized party interactively during the federation transaction.
 The authorized party provides consent to release an authentication assertion and specific attributes to the RP.
 The IdP SHALL provide the authorized party with explicit notice and prompt them for positive confirmation before any attributes about the subscriber are transmitted to the RP.